Tour Charleston, South Carolina and Visit the Oldest Churches in America

-Charleston, South Carolina, originally named Charles Towne, is one of the country’s oldest cities and it stands to reason that some of the oldest churches in America can be found there.
-Early settlers, founding fathers, slaves, indentured servants and wealthy plantations alike all brought their religion from Britain, Barbados and other Caribbean Islands.
-Not only was it their religion but it was also their architecture, their city designs, their laws and their way of life, particularly the life in Barbados.
+Charleston, South Carolina, originally named Charles Towne, is one of the oldest cities in the United States.
+How could it not be the site of some of the oldest churches, functioning churches in America?
+Early settlers, founding fathers, slaves, indentured servants and wealthy plantations alike, brought their religions from Britain, Barbados and other Caribbean Islands.
+But not only did they bring their religion, but they also brought their architecture and city designs with them.

 Location of the Circular Church in Charleston, SC